-Oceans are a source of plenty.
-They should be cared for in order to sustain all living things on Earth.
-Our world ocean provides us with the air we breathe, regulates our climate and weather patterns, and is important for our transportation, recreation, food, medicine and more - it is a vital part of our existence.
+Oceans are a true source of plenty.
+Our World Ocean provides us with the air we breathe and regulates our climate and weather patterns.
+This interconnected water system is important for transportation, recreation, food, medicine, and more - it is a vital part of our existence.

-Whether we live on the coast or far from it inland, whether we eat seafood or not, we all depend on healthy oceans for our living.
-We are all connected to oceans in every way and the future of living things depends on future of healthy oceans.
+The World Ocean is one of our planet's most important natural resources.
+Whether we live on the coast or far inland, whether we eat seafood or not, we all depend on the ocean to thrive, now and in the future.